valka465/scraper-with-chatgpt/README.md

 Before you begin using app, you'll need to set up your account and provide the necessary API keys.
 Here's why these API keys are important and how to obtain them:

 ### Scrape-It.Cloud API Key
-The Scrape-It.Cloud API key allows YourApp Name to connect with the Scrape-It.Cloud service, which enables efficient web scraping.
+The Scrape-It.Cloud API key allows app to connect with the Scrape-It.Cloud service, which enables efficient web scraping.
 This key is essential for retrieving data from various online sources, such as search engines, maps, and websites.

 **Obtaining Scrape-It.Cloud API Key:**